EricFecteau/rust-data-analysis/src/README.md

 # Introduction

 This book is a "learn by example" guide to data analysis in Rust.
 It assumes minimal knowledge of data analysis and minimal familiarity with Rust and its tooling.
-One of the goals of this book is to demonstrates that Rust is data analysis ready.

 # Overview

 The [first section](./1_start/0_index.md) explores concepts related to data analysis in Rust, the crates (libraries) used in the book and how to collect the data necessary for the examples.
-It also shows how to run these examples in a Jupyter Notebook with a Rust kernel.

 The [second section](./2_data/0_index.md) explains how to read and write various types of data (e.g. `.csv` and `.parquet`), including larger-than-memory data.
-This section also focuses on the various locations data can be read from and written to, including local data, cloud-based data and databases.
+This section also focuses on the various locations that data can be read from and written to, including local data, cloud-based data and databases.

 The [third section](./3_transformation/0_index.md) demonstrates how to transform data by adding and removing columns, filtering rows, pivoting the data and joining data together.